julemai/calibration-strategies/README.md

 pip install lhsmdu
 ```

 ## Generate figures
-The script to produce the figures is `scripts/plot.sh`.
+The script to produce the figures is `plot.sh`.
 Please select the
 figure you want to produce in the first lines of that scipts by
 setting `dofigXX=1` to 1.
 If `dofigXX=0` the figure will not be
 produced.
+The figues will be placed in `figures/` after creation.

 ## Citation